-- 9. The CMSC noted the contribution made by the FAO Regional Projects, in particular the support provided for the participation of experts from various countries.
-It also welcomed the initiation of the EASTMED project which has already organized a number of training workshops on data collection and age reading for experts from its participating countries. - 10.
-The meeting was informed by the projects' staff that the SAC programme of work will be considered during the coordination meetings of the respective Regional Projects, during which specific decisions on projects' involvement in the activities of SAC will be taken.
-A complete report on the contribution of the Regional Projects to SAC activities together with the related programme of work will be presented during the forthcoming SAC meeting.
+- 9. The CMSC was informed on the contributions made by the FAO Regional Projects as support to the activities of the Sub-Committees, in particular with regards to the participation of national experts and for organizing a number of training/ workshops on data collection and age reading for experts from participating countries as well as on other important topics. - 10.
+The meeting was also informed by the projects' staff that the SAC programme of work is always considered during the Coordination Committee meetings of the respective Regional Projects, during which the projects' work plan, including among others the support to the country regarding involvement in the activities of SAC, are taken.
+Reference was made to the fact that, as already done in the previous years, a document summarizing the major achievements by the by the FAO Regional Projects during the intersessional period will be presented during the forthcoming SAC session. - 11.
+The CMSC acknowledged the important role played by the regional projects and initiatives in supporting the SAC activities.